Frequently Asked Questions (FAQs)

 Q: What consultancy services does CAE provide?

 A: For over 50 years, CAE has been helping organisations to improve accessibility in buildings and environments.
-We deliver a wide range of expert access consultancy services including access audits, design appraisals and access statements.
-Get in touch or see our consultancy pages for further information.
+We deliver a wide range of expert access consultancy services including (but not limited to):

 Back to top